misaelnieto/misaelnieto.github.io/content/posts/2026-07-20-from-jekyll-to-seite.md

 This is the part where I get to brag a little.
 Here are the bits of the rebuild I am proudest of.

-### The "As a human" page (and the three skills it forced me to write)
+### The personal section (and the three skills it forced me to write)

-If the résumé below is the page I am *technically* proudest of, [As a human](/as-a-human) is the one I am *emotionally* proudest of.
-It is the personal corner of the site — the story of my wife Xochitl and me, the eight dogs we currently share a house with, the four we have lost, and the philosophical thread underneath all of it.
+If the résumé is the page I am *technically* proudest of, the personal section is the one I am *emotionally* proudest of — the corner of the site where I stepped away from code to write about family, home, and the thread underneath it all.

-The hero image is a redrawn, illustrated version of a photo from my wedding day.
-The old Jekyll site just showed the original photo straight up, and it never sat right with me.
-This time I fed the photo into [Gemini](https://gemini.google.com/) with a prompt from my `ilustracion` skill — Doré-style cross-hatching, 19th-century ink-on-parchment — and what came back is, frankly, beautiful.
+The hero image is a redrawn, illustrated version of a personal photo.
+The old Jekyll site just showed the original straight up, and it never sat right with me.
+This time I fed it into [Gemini](https://gemini.google.com/) with a prompt from my `ilustracion` skill — Doré-style cross-hatching, 19th-century ink-on-parchment — and what came back is, frankly, beautiful.
 It is the portrait I always wanted on the front of my site, and it took an LLM to draw it for me.

-The body of the page tells the dog saga: how Bombon chose Xochitl within minutes of meeting her, how we lost Turrón too early, the parvovirus summer of 2021, the Chihuahua puppy abandoned in a shoebox in the middle of a 50 °C summer.
-Eight dogs, currently.
-Plus the in-memoriam list.
-I do not think I could have written any of this by hand — not because it is technically hard, but because it is emotionally heavy.
+The body of that section tells a long family story — arrivals, losses, and the quiet continuity of sharing a home over many years.
+I do not think I could have written any of it by hand — not because it is technically hard, but because it is emotionally heavy.
 The `redaccion` skill gave me enough editorial distance to draft it without freezing up.

 And here is the part that genuinely surprised me: **building this page is what forced me to write the three custom skills in the first place.**